 The fundamental differences between how an on-premises application and cloud-based system are managed created a need for a different monitoring approach.
 This approach must focus on the service and functionality that is being delivered, as well as the tasks one executes to capture the true user experience.
 For example, in Exchange Online, one of the core tasks is the ability to send and receive email, whereas in SharePoint Online, being able to upload, download and edit documents is the most frequent task.
 The way you provide the monitoring results must also account for the changing responsibilities of IT staff .
 While previous technologies may have been managed by separate, specialized teams, we see that these teams tend to converge, forcing administrators to be more up-to-date on technologies they may not be very familiar with.

 Cloud-based systems, such as Office 365, enable organizations and users to work from virtually anywhere.
 Because of this, monitoring a service from a single location, typically the organization’s datacenter, no longer represents how applications are used in the real world.
-As users roam between various locations and connect from both within or outside the boundaries of the corporate network, it is important for an organization to understand if service issues are con ned to a single location, or if an outage is a effecting its operations at a larger scale –potentially even service-wide.
-Without proper Office 365 monitoring, and by relying solely on the built-in capabilities, administrators are often left to wait for feedback from their users to understand when something is wrong.
+As users roam between various locations and connect from both within or outside the boundaries of the corporate network, it is important for an organization to understand if service issues are connected to a single location, or if an outage is effecting its operations at a larger scale, potentially even a service-wide impact.
+Without proper Office 365 monitoring, and by relying solely on built-in capabilities, administrators are often left to wait for feedback from their users to understand when something is wrong.
 This is far from ideal.
 Being able to pick up on early warnings of outages in any of the components within the infrastructure, including Office 365, is vital.

 When organizations move to Office 365, many believe that keeping the service up and running is solely on Microsoft.
 However, there is quite more to it.
-In part 2, we will go over Office 365 outages in more depth.
+In Addressing the Office 365 Monitoring Gaps - Part 2, we will go over Office 365 outages in more depth.